Price Analysis: The Best Value Dash Cams In 2026

 Vendors: Amazon US / CA / UKmore countries & vendors (ad)

-Records front and rear, plus the passenger cabin from both sides.
-Full review here.
+Records front and rear, inside and out.
+Full review

-In case you’re wondering how our scoring systems works: We evaluate sample videos from users around the world.
-Each video channel gets two scores from 0 to 5, one for day and one for night recording.
-The total Video Quality Score is the arithmetic average of those scores.
+To determine the Video Quality Score of a dash cam, we evaluate numerous sample videos from users around the world.
+Each video channel gets from 0 to 5 points, both for day, and for night performance.
+The Video Quality Score is the arithmetic average of those ratings.

 A score of 0 means you can hardly see anything in the video.
 1 means you can more or less see what’s going on, but not read most license plates.
 2 means license plate readability is hit and miss.
 3 means you can read most plates okay when you pause the video.
 4 means you can read license plates even without stopping the feed.
 The top score, 5, signifies that all details are clearly visible – we give that score only rarely.